d9pouces/PolyArchiv/doc/source/configuration.rst

 This config file requires a mandatory section `[repository]`.
 The main option is `engine`, defining the kind of remote repository.
 Please check the list of available remote repositories: :ref:`remotes`.

 By default, all remote repositories are used with all local repositories.
-Therefore, the remote parameters should use variables, like name of the local repository.
+Therefore, you should use at least the `name` variable (the  name of the local repository) to backup several local repositories with the same remote repository.
-Please check the section about :ref:`variables`.
+Please check the section :ref:`variables` for a more detailed explanation.

 URLs
 ----